Natural refrigerant: Ammonia as a refrigerant (R-717)

 Ammonia has been used frequently in industrial refrigeration since it was first used in the compression process in 1872.
 It is used for its favorable thermodynamic properties, efficiency, and profitability.
 Ammonia is produced in massive quantities due to the fertilizer industry, making it relatively inexpensive.
-It has a GWP and ODP of zero, making ammonia leaks negligible on the climate.
-Ammonia is also tolerant to mineral oils and low sensitivity to small amounts of water in the system.
+It has a GWP and ODP of zero, making the effect of ammonia leaks negligible on the climate.
+Ammonia is also tolerant to mineral oils and has low sensitivity to small amounts of water in the system.
 The vaporization heat of ammonia is high and the flow rate low, which requires different technologies to be used than other refrigerants.
 The low flow rate has historically limited ammonia to larger capacity systems.

 One of the largest issues with ammonia usage in refrigeration is its toxicity.
 Ammonia is lethal in certain doses, but proper preparation and emergency protocols can mitigate these risks down to as little as one death per decade, according to the EPA.
 The unusual smell of ammonia is one reason for that, which allows humans to detect leaks at as low as 5ppm, while its toxic effects begin above 300ppm.
 Exposure of up to thirty minutes can also be handled without lasting health effects.
 As a result, much of the hazard with using ammonia as a refrigerant is actually just a matter of public perception.
 The main focus of safety measures is therefore to avoid fast increases in concentration to a public panic level.
 Flammability is also not of particular concern, since the flammability range is 15-28%, which would be detected far in advance.
 It is classified as 2L by ASHRAE for low flammability.